agarg30/GenAI-Driver-Wellness/README.md

 ```

 ## Notes
-- **Do NOT commit service account JSON or API keys.
-Rotate exposed keys immediately.**
 - The app uses Firestore for all driver data and can be extended for more features (e.g., weather, reminders).
 - For the hackathon, include your AI Studio prompt file and the Cloud Run URL in your submission.